 Overview of Indiana Taxes

 Indiana has a flat statewide income tax.
-By 2017, that rate will be reduced to 3.23%.
+In 2017, this rate fell to 3.23% and remains there through the 2021 tax year.
 However, many counties charge an additional income tax.
-Statewide sales tax is 7% and an average effective property tax rate of 0.88%.
+The statewide sales tax is 7% and the average effective property tax rate is 0.75%.

 |Tax Type||Marginal |